sorayav/project-promo-i-module-1-team-3-afternoon-final/README.md

 Information on how we work as a team.

-#### Strengths and Weaknesses
+#### Strengths and weaknesses

 Our strengths and weaknesses as a team, what we can contribute and what we need.

 #### Adalabers cards

-Information about each one so that you can get to know us better !
+Information about each one of us so you can get to know us better.

 #### Footer

-Our logo and 3 different links to surf the web.
+Our logo and 3 different links to surf through the website.

-#### Form
+#### Contact form
-Form with obligatory fields to fill, with option to return to the main page or to be able to sail to some of the sections of the Web
+A contact form with obligatory fields to fill, with the option to return to the main page and navigate to the sections of the web.